Terms and Conditions

 - Illegal drugs, narcotics, and controlled substances

-- Prescription medications (unless seller is a licensed pharmacist or healthcare provider with proper authorization)
+- Prescription medications (unless the seller is a licensed pharmacist or healthcare provider with proper authorisation under applicable law)

 - Over-the-counter medications in bulk quantities or without proper labelling